-This the first time Peter that we know of spoke in public under the power of the Holy Spirit.
+This was the first time, that we know of, that Peter spoke in public under the power of the Holy Spirit.

-Peter seemed to have become the public spokesman for the group of 120 believers.
+Peter seems to have become the public spokesman for the group of 120 believers.

 Peter Addresses the Crowd

 2:14 Then Peter stood up among the eleven apostles and raised his voice to address them:

 “Men of Judea and everyone living in Jerusalem!
 You must understand something, so pay close attention to my words.
 15 These men are not drunk as you suppose, for it’s only nine o’clock in the morning.
 16 Rather, this is what was spoken through the prophet Joel:

 17 ‘In the last days, God says,

 I will pour out my Spirit on everyone.

 Your sons and your daughters will prophesy,

 and your old men will dream dreams.